unt-libraries/catalog-api/README.md

     Redis `/src` directory, where the `redis-server` binary lives.
     Example: `/home/developer/jdk1.7.0_45/bin:/home/developer/redis-2.8.9/src`
     * `JAVA_HOME` -- Should contain the path to your JRE.
+    * `REDIS_CONF_PATH` -- Contains the path to the `redis.conf` file you want
+    to use for your Redis instance.
+This is not required, but it's strongly recommended.
+If blank, then when you run Redis with the `start_servers.sh` script, Redis will run using the built-in defaults.
+The main problem with this is that the built-in defaults don't provide very good persistence, and you will probably lose some data whenever you shut down or restart Redis.

     Optional environment variables can be set for development cases where multiple instances of the project will run on the same server concurrently.